Same-sex marriage in Estonia: Implementation acts

+Because the Riigikogu did not adopt the implementation acts, same-sex couples in Estonia were in legal limbo, and increasingly turned to the courts in order to have their rights recognised.
+Numerous partnerships were performed in Estonia, but these unions were initially not entered into the population registry.
+A same-sex couple filed a legal complaint with the Tallinn Administrative Court in August 2016.
+In February 2017, the court ordered the government to pay monetary damages for failing to adopt the implementing acts.
+On 10 April 2018, the Supreme Court ruled that the law is in effect and should be enforced despite the lack of implementing measures.

+On 17 January 2023, the Supreme Court upheld a lower court ruling requiring registered partnerships to be entered into the population register.
+On 27 January, Minister of the Interior Lauri Läänemets signed a protocol allowing same-sex registered partners to share a common surname.
+On 8 April 2023, the government formed following the March 2023 parliamentary election promised to pass an implementing bill.
+A bill implementing the partnership law passed its final reading in the Riigikogu on 20 June 2023.
+It was signed by President Alar Karis on 27 June, and took effect on 1 January 2024 alongside legislation opening marriage to same-sex couples.
+Registered partnerships remain in effect and available for both opposite-sex and same-sex couples.

+Repeal efforts

-In February 2016, several politicians (mostly from the Estonian Free Party) introduced the Same-Sex Partnership Bill to the Riigikogu, aimed at repealing the Registered Partnership Act and creating a separate law for same-sex couples.
+In February 2016, several politicians—mostly from the Estonian Free Party—introduced the Same-Sex Partnership Bill to the Riigikogu, aimed at repealing the Registered Partnership Act and creating a separate law for same-sex couples.
 Andres Herkel, spokesman for the Free Party, justified the need for the bill and criticised the partnership act, arguing it had "brought legal confusion to include same-sex couples and opposite-sex couples in the same law", "The including of the regulation concerning different-sex couples and same-sex couples in one Act is the basis of very many conceptual confusion."
 The bill was opposed by the Conservative People's Party, the Reform Party and the Social Democrats, and ultimately failed 14–55 in Parliament.

-In October 2017, the Riigikogu voted against a bill which sought to repeal the Registered Partnership Act.
-The repeal bill, supported by the Conservative People's Party and the Pro Patria and Res Publica Union, was rejected by a vote of 19–47 at first reading on October 17.
+In October 2017, the Riigikogu voted against a bill seeking to repeal the Registered Partnership Act.
+The repeal bill, supported by the Conservative People's Party and the Pro Patria and Res Publica Union, was rejected by a vote of 19–47 at first reading on 17 October.
 The Social Democrats, the Reform Party and the two independents opposed the bill, arguing it would "take rights away".
-The Centre Party was split with some voting against the bill and others abstaining, whilst the Free Party mostly abstained.
+The Centre Party was split, with some voting against the bill and others abstaining, whilst the Free Party mostly abstained.
 Lawmakers supporting the bill claimed that the Registered Partnership Act had "brought division within Estonian society".